Frequently Asked Questions

 How much does Teampay cost?

 We have pricing to fit every size company’s budget.
 Every month we save our customers days of employee time, yet our pricing plans start at a fraction of that.
-The cost varies based on the number of transactions.
-For more information on pricing, reach out to us at email@example.com.
+The cost varies based on the features and number of transactions.
+For more information on pricing, reach out to us at firstname.lastname@example.org.

 Can your product replace Expensify?